pocketzworld/python-bot-sdk/README.md

 ### 23.3.2 (UNRELEASED)

 - Lower time needed to launch multiple bots in the same process.
+- Add support for `RoomModeratedEvent`, bot can now override `on_moderate()` method to handle this event.
+Triggered when room is moderated by any user.

 ### 23.3.1 (2023-08-02)